 The Ordinary Parent’s Guide to Teaching Reading

-“The Ordinary Parents Guide To Teaching Reading” is a phonics program written by Jessie Wise and Sara Buffington.
-Jessie Wise also co-wrote “The Well Trained Mind with her daughter Susan Wise Bauer.
+The Ordinary Parents Guide To Teaching Reading is a phonics program written by Jessie Wise and Sara Buffington.
+Jessie Wise also co-wrote The Well Trained Mind with her daughter Susan Wise Bauer.

 I love this program for its simplicity and effectiveness!
 It doesn’t have any fancy gimmicks or far-out theories that nobody understands.
 In my opinion, it has an old fashion approach to teaching phonics.

-There is a combo pack avaiable that has all the letter cards, magnetic letter boards, and an audio CD for an additional price.
+There is a combo pack available that has all the letter cards, magnetic letter boards, and an audio CD for an additional price.
 These additional materials are not required but it does save you time from making your own letter cards.

 We took over a year to go through the book.
 The book starts with simple vowel sounds and then progresses to single consonant sounds.
-From there the lesson progress to consonant diagraghs, long vowel sounds, silent letters, consonant blends, r-changed vowels, two syllable words, contractions, plurals, three syllable words, suffixes, prefixes, and more!
+From there the lesson progress to consonant diagraphs, long vowel sounds, silent letters, consonant blends, r-changed vowels, two syllable words, contractions, plurals, three syllable words, suffixes, prefixes, and more!

 A daily lesson will take less than 30 minutes.
-There is not any writing involved.
+There is no writing involved.
 Again, the author believes writing is a separate subject and should not be taught with reading.
 This makes it simpler and easier for the child to learn to read.
 They are not having to focus on their reading and writing skills at the same time.
 It is not necessary to supplement any readers, there are plenty of reading exercises with each lesson.
 We did use the “Bob Books” with the program to help my daughter gain confidence in her reading skills.

 It is a simple program so if you prefer a phonics program with more “bells and whistles” then you may not like this book.